dect-e/howto-dect/index.md

 - If your OMM has internet access, simply click `Online PARK request`.
 - Otherwise, click `Manual PARK import`.
 You will be asked to download a request file that can be uploadad to Mitel's [PARK Manager](https://parkmanager.mitel.com/pm/portal/parks/fetch.xhtml).
 The PARK Manager will let you the response file that you can upload back to the OMM.

-After succesfully obtaining a PARK, set the `Regulatory Domain` setting according to your location.
-For Europe, select `EMEA`

-Make sure you apply the settings by clicking `OK` at the top.
+After obtaining the PARK, the OMM will restart.
+After loging in again, set the `Regulatory Domain` setting according to your location.
+For Europe, select `EMEA`.
+Make sure you apply the settings by clicking `OK` at the top and wait for the RFP to restart.

 ### SIP Settings

-Go to `System / SIP` and enter the information about your SIP Server:
+Go to `System / SIP` and enter the information about your SIP Server.
+Make sure, you apply the settings by clicking `OK`.

 | Setting          | Example         |
 | ---------------- | --------------- |